 Collaborators: Alap Kshirsagar (Cornell), Melanie Lim (Cornell), Shemar Christian (Cornell), Tair Sela (BGU), Rahul Raji (Cornell), Yael Edan (BGU), Armin Biess (BGU), Hadas Kress-Gazit (Cornell), and Guy Hoffman (Cornell).

-We propose the automatic synthesis of robot controllers for human-robot object handovers from formal specifications.
+In this project, we investigate human-robot handover controllers that are automatically synthesized from high-level specifications.
 In contrast to existing controllers, this approach can provide formal guarantees on the timing of each of the handover phases.
 Using synthesis also allows end-users to specify and dynamically change the robot’s behaviors using high-level requirements of goals and constraints rather than by tuning low-level controller parameters.